kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ]
 ```

-It is a json array of json objects.
+This is a json array of json objects.
 Each object represents one process that will be started when the package is installed.
 A package with multiple processes need not start them all at install time.
-A package may start more than one of the same process, as long as they have unique `process_name`s.
+A package may start more than one of the same process, as long as they each have a unique `process_name`.

 Each object has the following fields:

 Key                    | Required? | Value type